Biden nominates Jackson, first Black woman, to Supreme Court

 Biden has said he was interested in selecting a nominee in the mold of Breyer who could be a persuasive force with fellow justices.
 Although Breyer’s votes tended to put him to the left of center on an increasingly conservative court, he frequently saw the gray in situations that colleagues were more likely to find black or white.

-“Justice Breyer — the members of the Senate will decide if I fill your seat,” Jackson said, praising the retiring justice's “civility, grace, pragmatism and generosity of spirit.”
+“Justice Breyer — the members of the Senate will decide if I fill your seat,” Jackson said Friday, praising the retiring justice's “civility, grace, pragmatism and generosity of spirit.”

 “But please know that I could never fill your shoes,” she said.

-Democratic Senate Majority Leader Chuck Schumer said, “With her exceptional qualifications and record of evenhandedness, Judge Ketanji Brown Jackson will be a justice who will uphold the Constitution and protect the rights of all Americans, including the voiceless and vulnerable,.
-The historic nomination of Judge Jackson is an important step toward ensuring the Supreme Court reflects the nation as a whole.”
+Democratic Senate Majority Leader Chuck Schumer said, “With her exceptional qualifications and record of evenhandedness, Judge Ketanji Brown Jackson will be a justice who will uphold the Constitution and protect the rights of all Americans, including the voiceless and vulnerable.”

 Jackson serves on the U.S. Court of Appeals for the District of Columbia Circuit, a position that Biden elevated her to last year from her previous job as a federal trial court judge.
 Three current justices — Thomas, Brett Kavanaugh and John Roberts, the chief justice — previously served on the same appeals court.